saxbophone/libsxbp/README.md

 - A compiler that can compile ISO C99 or C11 code
 - [Cmake](https://cmake.org/) - v3.0 or newer

+*If you also want to be able to produce images in PNG format with the library, you will need:*
 - [libpng](http://www.libpng.org/pub/png/libpng.html) - (this often comes preinstalled with many modern unix-like systems)

 > ### Note: